 Check out the holding power of these dash mats.
 That's a 5 pound weight (not even using full surface area) held vertically.
 That would be the equivalent of mounting 15 of my solid state drives together.
 [A Canon 5D DSLR weighs under 2 pounds] Definitely more than enough super strong holding power for just one drive.

-These dash mats can probably be found at your local hardware or office store, but the cheapest is .99 cents via eBay (click here).
+These dash mats can probably be found at your local hardware or office store, but you'll find them cheapest on Amazon (click here).

 Super Sticky Reusable Washable Dash Mat